stackforge/pecan/docs/source/secure_controller.rst

             return 'Logged in'

-You can also use the :func:`secure` method to change the behavior of a :class:`SecureController`.
+You can also use the :func:`~pecan.secure.secure` method to change the behavior of a :class:`~pecan.secure.SecureController`.
 Decorating a method or wrapping a subcontroller tells Pecan to use another security function other than the default controller method.
 This is useful for situations where you want a different level or type of security.

 ::